 Vana Kim

 Vana Kim is a writer and activist based in Los Angeles, California.
-Born in Seoul, Korea in 1946, her earliest childhood memories are of the Korean War; shortly after fighting broke out in the city, she and her family found refuge in a small mountain village, which she distinctly recalls as being a healing, spiritual experience.
+Born in Seoul, Korea in 1946, her earliest memories are of the Korean War; when Seoul was bombed, her family sought refuge first in a mountain village—a distinctly healing, spiritual experience—and later in Busan for the duration of the conflict.

-Across her personal and public life, Vana advocates for the realization of peace beginning with the self, from where it can blossom throughout the community through our interactions with others.
+Across both her personal and public life, Vana champions the conviction that the realization of peace must begin within the self before it can blossom throughout the community.

 Special thanks to the American Friends Service Committee and the Korean American Foundation for sponsoring this Legacy Project interview.